 The gifts of our donors – whether financial, of time, or of expertise – are decisive, visible, and valued.

-Raising funds for bursaries and hardship is the focus of our current Conveniamus campaign, running from July through September 2020.
+Raising funds for bursaries and hardship was the focus of our Conveniamus campaign, which ran from July through September 2020, raising £262,000.

 Through gifts to bursaries, the school is able to protect its direct grant ethos and the school’s founding ideals.
 That our pupils come from a range of backgrounds and societal parts will remain fundamentally important to MCS.

 Of course, the current pandemic also poses immediate challenges for our current and future families.
-Donors have also had an enormous impact here in raising Hardship funds those temporarily but profoundly impacted by implications of the virus.
+Donors have also had an enormous impact here in raising hardship funds for those temporarily but profoundly impacted by implications of the virus.

 Our inspirational bursary stories illustrate how MCS offers support to pupils in a way that can be transformational.